Alexa-RR/StudioDocs/docs/BuildinginRRS/builtin.md

 ![Search](/img/assets.png)
 :::

-## Draging a Rec Room Object prefab into the scene view or hierarchy view
+## Dragging a Rec Room Object prefab into the scene view or hierarchy view
 As soon as you drag a Rec Room Object prefab into the scene it will appear in the Maker Pen Scene hierarchy (the orange-colored one).

 ![sceneview](/img/sceneview.png)